hackergrrl/sailing-patchfoo/README.md

 ![screenshot](screenshot.jpg)

-# Install `sbot`
+# Install `ssb-server`

-Scuttlebot (the `sbot` command) is the secure scuttlebut server program.
+Scuttlebot (the `ssb-server` command) is the secure scuttlebut server program.
 This is what finds, syncs, and manages the feeds of other SSB users, and lets you write messages to the network.

-Patchfoo depends on the `sbot` command being available.
+Patchfoo depends on the `ssb-server` command being available.
 You can install this on your machine via [npm](https://npmjs.org)

 ```